spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 <!--IMPORTANT-->

-**IMPORTANT** specify your MySQL service `task-example-mysql`
+**IMPORTANT** You must specify your MySQL service to be `task-example-mysql`.
+We use that value throughout this document.

 <!--END_IMPORTANT-->

-In this instance we set the property `random-route` to `true` in order to generate a random URL for the application.
-Watch the console for a printout of the URL.
-Push the app to Cloud Foundry:
+In this instance, we set the `random-route` property to `true`, to generate a random URL for the application.
+You can watch the console for the value of the URL.
+Then you push the application to Cloud Foundry by running the following command:

 ```bash
 cf push
 ```

-Now you can login into the application an take a look at the table populated by the `billrun` task application.
+Now you can login into the application and take a look at the table populated by the `billrun` task application.
+The following image shows its content after we have worked through the content of this example:

 ![billrun database results](images/CF-task-standalone-task2-database-result-PivotalMySQLWeb.png)

-#### Teardown of all Task Applications and Services
+#### Tearing down all Task Applications and Services

-With the conclusion of this example you may also want to remove all instances on Cloud Foundry.
-The following commands will accomplish that:
+With the conclusion of this example, you may also want to remove all instances on Cloud Foundry.
+The following commands accomplish that:

 ```bash
 cf delete billsetuptask -f